i-norden/golimiter/README.md

 Note that white/blacklist files currently need to be in the form <br />
 of a newline ("\n") delimitated list of the IP address strings

-Also note that the white/blacklists and the list of visitors with their associated limiters are internal to a limiter so two distinct limiter objects will enforce their own limitations completely independent of one another.
-You can reuse the same limiter on different handler functions if you want to enforce shared api limitations across all of them or instantiate different limiters to impose separate limitations on each handler
+Also note that the white/blacklists and the list of visitors with their <br />
+associated limiters are internal to a limiter so two distinct <br />
+limiter objects will enforce their own limitations completely independent of <br />
+one another.
+You can reuse the same limiter on different handler functions <br />
+if you want to enforce shared api limitations across all of them or instantiate <br />
+different limiters to impose separate limitations on each handler

 ## License